Oakland Roots SC: Club culture

 Local sporting and music culture has featured the club's crest, designed by Matthew Wolff.
 Roots merchandise has been featured in two G-Eazy videos “West Coast” and "Bang".
 A Roots shirt also appeared in Zion I "Flame Go" Video a few months later.
 Oakland native Damian Lillard wore Oakland Roots merchandise before a game in the 2019 NBA playoffs.
 Oakland rapper Mistah F.A.B performed before the club's final home game of 2019.
 Kevon Looney of the Golden State Warriors wore a Roots t-shirt on the bench during a regular season NBA game.
 Roots merchandise featured in Kehlani's video "All me" on February 13, 2020.
 Underground rappers Murs and The Grouch performed prior to the team's March 7, 2020 match against Michigan Stars FC.

 The club partners with local non-profit organizations as part of a community outreach effort.
 The club joined the Common Goal movement on June 30, 2020, as the first soccer club in the United States to do so.
 The team pledged to donate one percent of the team's payroll and one percent of all future ticket revenue to help address social inequality.

 Roots Justice Fund

-The club created the Oakland Roots Justice Fund is a charitable fund to support racial and gender justice.
+The club created the Oakland Roots Justice Fund as a charitable fund to support racial and gender justice.
 The club stated the fund would support new and existing initiatives by the Roots and community partners to "support causes at the intersection of racial and gender justice."
 The fund was established with donations by the Roots investor group.